best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Penhold Grip

-A Penhold grip is common in the Asian countries, especially in China and Japan, where you hold the paddle’s handle between your thumb and forefinger.
-Though not recommend for a novice, orthodox advanced players opt for this style of playing.
+The penhold grip is prevalent in Asian countries, particularly China and Japan.
+With this grip, you hold the paddle’s handle between your thumb and forefinger.
+While it is not recommended for beginners, experienced players who adhere to traditional playing styles may opt for the penhold grip.

-There are specific penhold blades to suit a penhold grip and style of playing.
-If you are a penhold style player, you should go for a custom made paddle with blades designed for penhold grip.
+There are specific penhold blades designed to suit this grip style and playing technique.
+If you are a penhold style player, it is advisable to invest in a custom-made paddle with blades tailored for the penhold grip.

 Top Table Tennis Racket Brands in India

-Now that we know a few things about ping pong paddles and their types.
-Let’s look at some of the top brands available for you from which to choose.
+Now that we have explored ping pong paddles and their types, let’s take a look at some of the top brands available for you to choose from.

 Stag

-‘Stag’ is a renowned multi-sport brand that caters to more than 200+ countries.
-From the time when it was started as a family business, it has come a long way serving the sporting community for generations.
-Not just table tennis, they sell products and sports equipment for various other sports as well—for instance, netball, basketball, wrestling, judo, etc.
+Stag is a renowned multi-sport brand that operates in over 200 countries.
+Originally a family business, it has evolved to serve the sporting community for generations.
+In addition to table tennis, Stag offers a wide range of products and sports equipment for various other sports such as netball, basketball, wrestling, judo, and more.

 GKI

-GKI – or GK Industries is a high-quality table tennis equipment manufacturer and is based out of Meerut.
-They are renowned for producing superior class products within an affordable price range.
-Likewise, their website has an excellent range of table tennis rackets, balls, blades, rubbers, etc.
+GKI, also known as GK Industries, is a reputable manufacturer of high-quality table tennis equipment based in Meerut.
+They are well-known for producing superior products within an affordable price range.
+Their website offers an excellent selection of table tennis rackets, balls, blades, rubbers, and more.

 Palio

 Palio is a popular Chinese table tennis brand.
-They have joined hands with Expert Table Tennis, a table tennis community to create amazing custom-made bats at an excellent price range.
-Their pre-made bats are not the typical ones we find in the market.
-They are made from a different combination of rubber and blade to suit players of different ranges and expertise.
+They have collaborated with Expert Table Tennis, a table tennis community, to create amazing custom-made bats at an excellent price range.
+Their pre-made bats are not your typical off-the-shelf options; they are crafted from unique combinations of rubber and blades to cater to players of different skill levels and playing styles.

 Stiga

-STIGA is one of the world’s leading Swedish table tennis company, established in 1944.
-They develop table tennis products for recreational and professional players.
-Besides table tennis, they manufacture a wide range of other indoor and outdoor sports equipment as well.
+Established in 1944, STIGA is one of the world’s leading Swedish table tennis companies.
+They develop table tennis products for both recreational and professional players.
+Alongside table tennis, Stiga manufactures a wide range of indoor and outdoor sports equipment.

 Joola

-JOOLA is yet another chief manufacturer of table tennis tables and table tennis equipment since 1952.
-They have partnered with the NATT (North America Table Tennis) to establish their stronghold in the United States.
-Furthermore, JOOLA’s products include rackets, balls, rubbers, and other accessories, including apparel.
+JOOLA is a prominent manufacturer of table tennis tables and equipment since 1952.
+They have partnered with NATT (North America Table Tennis) to establish a strong presence in the United States.
+JOOLA’s product lineup includes rackets, balls, rubbers, and various accessories, including apparel.

 Also check out Swami’s take on the Best Badminton Rackets in India